SUBSCRIBE TO OUR NEWSLETTER

 The remedy silica is derived from flint

-Silica, also called silicea, is derived from quartz or flint and is a mineral present in the earth’s crust.
+Silica, also called silicea, is derived from quartz or flint and is a mineral widely distributed in the earth’s crust.
 Flint was used in the manufacture of tools during the Stone Age as it splits into thin, sharp splinters called flakes or blades (depending on the shape) when struck by another hard object (such as a hammerstone made of another material).
 When struck against steel, a flint edge will produce sparks.

 The hard flint edge shaves off a particle of the steel that exposes iron which reacts with oxygen from the atmosphere and can ignite the tinder.
 Prior to the wide availability of steel, rocks of iron pyrite would be used along with the flint, in a similar (but more time-consuming) way.
 These methods are popular in woodcraft, bushcraft, and among those who wish to use traditional skills.